qvacua/vimr/README.md

 ## About

 Project VimR is a (YA) Neovim GUI for macOS.
 The goal is to build an editor that uses Neovim inside with many of the convenience GUI features similar to those present in modern editors.
 We mainly use Swift, but also use Objective-C when its C-nature helps.

 There are other Neovim GUIs for macOS, e.g. [NyaoVim](https://github.com/rhysd/NyaoVim), [neovim-dot-app](https://github.com/rogual/neovim-dot-app), [Oni](https://www.onivim.io), etc., so why?

-- play around (obviously) with [Neovim](https://github.com/qvacua/neovim),
+- Play around (obviously) with [Neovim](https://github.com/qvacua/neovim),
-- play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)) and
+- play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)), and
 - (most importantly) have fun!

+## Download

+Pre-built binaries can be found under [Releases](https://github.com/qvacua/vimr/releases).

-## (Reusable) Components
+## Reusable Components

 * [RxMessagePort](https://github.com/qvacua/vimr/blob/develop/RxPack/RxMessagePort.swift): RxSwift wrapper for local and remote `CFMessagePort`.
 * [RxMsgpackRpc](https://github.com/qvacua/vimr/blob/develop/RxPack/RxMsgpackRpc.swift): implementation of MsgpackRpc using RxSwift.
 * [RxNeovimApi](https://github.com/qvacua/vimr/blob/develop/RxPack/RxNeovimApi.swift): RxSwift wrapper of Neovim API.
 * [NvimView](https://github.com/qvacua/vimr/tree/develop/NvimView): Cocoa Framework which bundles everything, e.g. Neovim's `runtime`-files, needed to embed Neovim in a Cocoa App.
-See the [wiki](https://github.com/qvacua/vimr/wiki/NvimView-Framework).

 ---

 If you want to support VimR financially, you can use [Bountysource](https://www.bountysource.com/teams/vimr).
-Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We list our spendings in the [wiki](https://github.com/qvacua/vimr/wiki/How-we-use-the-donations).
+Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support:
+We list our spendings in the [wiki](https://github.com/qvacua/vimr/wiki/How-we-use-the-donations).

-## Download

-Pre-built binaries can be found under [Releases](https://github.com/qvacua/vimr/releases).

 ## Some Features

-* Basic input including Emojis and Hangul (+Hanja): We don't know whether other input systems work...
 * Markdown preview
 * Generic HTML preview (retains the scroll position when reloading)
 * Fuzzy file finder a la Xcode's "Open Quickly..."